Rath2601/core_java/README.md

      - Extending `RuntimeException` makes it an **unchecked exception**.
    - Custom exceptions behave like the exception type they extend (checked or unchecked).

+8. Business rule failures are programming/runtime flow issues and hence we use RuntimeException (unchecked exception)
+    - We don’t want to force try-catch everywhere.
+    - Handled globally (e.g., using global exception handler).

+9. we use "private static final long serialVersionUID = 1L;"
+    - but its not required for modern applications
+    ```(Exception → @ControllerAdvice → ErrorResponse DTO → JSON (via Jackson) (doesn't use Java object serialization.)```

 ---
 ## **JAVA 8 FEATURES** :